Calum1888/taxi-fare-predictor/README.md

 ## Description

 This project aims to predict the fare of a taxi trip in NYC based of historic taxi data.
+The raw data can be found at this link https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page.

 ## Work done so far